panyao/sodacloud/README.md

 @SodaByValue
 This annotation marks classes that should be passed by value rather than object reference.

-9.Sharing object references via QR code
+9.Sharing object references via QR code [this is really cool]

 To share an object via QR code, you need to bind the QR code context to the object.
 SodaQR is created from a QR image and bind to Soda object.